ortoniKC/ortoni-report/readme.md

 7. **Customization and Themes**
    - Customize project details, author name, test types, and toggle between dark/light themes.
-   - Option to choose between Base64 images or file path for screenshots.
+   - Option to choose between Base64 images or file paths for screenshots.
-   - User can set the report file name
+   - Users can set the report file name.

 8. **Responsive Design**
    - Optimized layout that adapts seamlessly to different screen sizes for accessibility.